seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/30/README.md

 - I enjoyed my session significantly more than last week this week.
 Gameplay was fun, and I had a desire to keep going. - 2025, Monday, June 2nd
 - My session was skipped today.
 I wanted to play, but I am currently not allowed to use my PDA after 11:00 pm, and I didn't have time in other parts of the day. - 2025, Monday, June 9th
 - I enjoyed my session less than last week this week.
 Gameplay was still enjoyable. - 2025, Monday, June 16th/2025, Tuesday, June 17th

-</details>

 - My session was skipped today.
 I wanted to play, but I am currently not allowed to use my PDA after 11:00 pm, and I didn't have time in other parts of the day. - 2025, Monday, June 23rd

+</details>

+- I enjoyed my session more compared to last week.. - 2025, Monday, June 30th/2025, Tuesday, July 1st

 ---